 Car accidents are a common occurrence in the Altoona area.
 Although many overconfident drivers believe that they can multitask behind the wheel, the fact remains that responsible driving demands a person’s full attention at all times.
-A driver who takes their eyes or minds off the road to send a text message, to make a phone call, or to search for a water bottle places everyone on the road at serious risk of harm.
+A driver who takes their eyes or minds off the road to send a text message, make a phone call, or search for a water bottle places everyone on the road at serious risk of harm.

-Many traffic accidents are also the result of drivers who break rules of the road.
+Many traffic accidents are also the result of drivers who break the rules of the road.
 Traffic laws exist to protect the well-being of all people, not just drivers.
-Laws concerning speeding, the right-of-way, where a driver can make a legal U-turn, and proper signaling are all factors in maintaining public safety.
+Laws concerning speeding, the right-of-way, where a driver can make a legal U-turn and proper signaling are all factors in maintaining public safety.
 It follows that a driver who chooses to ignore these laws is likely at fault for any resulting accident.
-A proactive Altoona car accident attorney could help to pursue a claim where a common cause such as inattentiveness or a failure to follow traffic laws was the source of the collision.
+A proactive Altoona car accident attorney could help to pursue a claim where a common cause, such as inattentiveness or a failure to follow traffic laws, was the source of the collision.